Applications for SSNAP 2018 are closed. Check back in the fall for info on how to apply for SSNAP 2019!

 The summer seminar culminates in a two day conference open to the public.
 Get inspired by great speakers, see successful projects from past fellows, and make valuable connections to last throughout your career!

-Applications for SSNAP 2018 are now open!
+Applications for SSNAP 2018 are now closed.

 We are seeking the following applicants to participate in the program: